 The PRRMUP processes must be adapted for these conditions, with the following elements:

 1. A multi-stakeholder group continues to set priorities, but considers a wider range of crops and farming systems than the original process.
-The group is well versed in existing sustainable production protocols and agroecological practice.
+The group is well versed in existing sustainable production protocols and agroecological practice (see Goal 5, Sustainable Food).
 As articulated elsewhere on this site, there are fuller data sets regarding cropping systems, animal production and pest challenges across the country that help inform priority setting.

 2. Because Canada has always been a minor market for pesticide developers, it is likely that any product that might be helpful for solving a specified problem has already been developed and registered in another jurisdiction.
 In other words, a developer is unlikely to have manufactured a product that is unique to Canadian conditions.
 So, it is likely that the pest challenge to address has possible solutions elsewhere or the product has already been used in the Canadian market place in a different context.
 Consequently, the government may be able to use an expanded version of the existing URMUR and URMULE programs.
 One of it's new features, however, is that it is not user-requested (UR), but rather program requested (PR).
 Governments would provide even more support than currently, to determine whether a product is a good solution for the identified program.
 If no product existed elsewhere or a label expansion was not feasible, the federal government could consider providing a payment (subsidy) to a manufacturer to develop one, but the expense and timelines (often 10 years and over $100 million) make this an unlikely option.

 3. For URMUR and URMULE programs, all assessments of human and environmental safety would be carried out by independent laboratories and paid for by the applicant, following protocols set out by government regulators.
 This eliminates the current problem that applicants perform their own tests.

 5. Another round of revisions to the revised PCPA (see Substitution) would be required.